knative/docs/blog/docs/steering/knative-and-endusers.md

 the one that stood out for us

 - Best scaling performance compared to all its peers.
-- Developer experience (single knative service resource yields Kubernetes deployment + service + ingress + certificate + custom domain).
+- Developer experience (single Knative service resource yields Kubernetes deployment + service + ingress + certificate + custom domain).
 - Robust Primitives for building a developer platform.
 - OSS Community with a good governance model
-- Not backed by a single vendor
+- Backed by multiple vendors
 - Great support for an open and free project

 ## Implementation